-Those hallowed words that terrified me the most when I was around Ms Smart.
+Those hallowed words that terrified me the most when I was around Ms Smith.
 She was a giant of a women.
 She must have stood 8ft tall, without high heels of course.
 My friends and I believed she hunted hobbits in her spare time because she caused fear in the mind of every child.
 Even more so to me.
 Therefore, being invited into the dragon’s layer was not something I wanted to do, even now I would run away.

-.I reluctantly and hesitantly and cautiously and tentatively dragged my legs into her den of detention; her class of confinement; her office of misery and despair.
+I reluctantly and hesitantly and cautiously and tentatively dragged my legs into her den of detention; her class of confinement; her office of misery and despair.
 I stood in a militaristic fashion – those six months in the cadets paid off after all.
 I stood: head high, shoulders straight, legs locked, knees weak and slight tremble.

 She said the most shocking phrase.
 A phrase unheard in the halls of this high school.
 A phrase even some of my friends still do not believe.
 Words that still shock me today.
 However, this phrase would echo throughout my life:

 ‘My dear.’
 She pulled the seat out and asked me to sit down.

 I was confused, why was the dragon doing this, treating me like a pet?
 Was it part of her evil plan?
 I realise how ridiculous that thought process was.
-Nonetheless she continued with these ‘strange’ phrases: “Are you comfy?”, “Do you need a drink?”, “How are you feeling?”
+Nonetheless she continued with these ‘strange’ phrases: “Are you comfy?”, “Do you need a drink?
+How are you feeling?”
 I was confused, where was the giant, the dragon, the incarcerator?

 I had heard these phrases in in children’s stories.
 I never believed the stories.
 They were only a creation of Hollywood.
 I was fantastically wrong.
 Someone cared about me.
-Just like the BFG, in the Roald Dahl book, Ms Smart was blowing dreams into my mind.
+Just like the BFG, in the Roald Dahl book, Ms Smith was blowing dreams into my mind.
 Dreams of someone looking after me.
 Even if it was this terrifying women.
 This giant was friendly and caring and gentle and loving and thoughtful and considerate and interested.
 Interested in me.

-Or was it?
 It was the best news of my life!

 ‘I’m sorry, but you’re not going to go home today, you’re going to go stay with different people.’